A1 = 4 levels with Inspire 1 = 96 hours

 Communication

-Characterize and analyze information;
+Characterize and analyse information;

-Express doubt and verify information;
+Express doubt and verify sources;

-Set an objective and lead a debate;
+Set objectives and lead a debate;

 Transmit and report information;